 Why did you become a doula?

-In short, I am your advocate.
-Here to stand in your corner, provide non-judgemental holistic support, and empower you make informed choices for you and your baby.
+My job, whichever package you choose is to be your advocate, provide holistic non-judgemental support, and empower you make informed choices for you and your baby

 DAISY DOULA BRISTOL